Susurrus/Autoboat/Code/Primary_node/README.md

 Switching between these processors requires two different changes:
  1. When compiling for the dsPIC33E, make sure to include the Stack.s file.
 This means that you can ignore all warnings about extended pointers.
  2. Choose the proper DEES_*.s file based on the processor type selected.

+## Functionality

+### MAVLink corruption compensation
+The UART1 transmission is connected to UART2 reception at the pin-level on the PIC.
+A separate MAVLink decoding process is run on this and the processor logs when its output stream has become corrupted, resets the UART1 transmission hardware and outputs a STATUSTEXT MAVLink message with the time this occurred.

+Additionally, while the data stream is corrupted, pin RB0 is set high, so a low value indicates a valid MAVLink stream.